Gino Cimoli

 Gino Nicholas Cimoli (December 18, 1929 – February 12, 2011) was an American professional baseball outfielder.
 He played in Major League Baseball (MLB) for the Brooklyn / Los Angeles Dodgers, St. Louis Cardinals, Pittsburgh Pirates, Milwaukee Braves, Kansas City Athletics, Baltimore Orioles, and Los Angeles Angels from 1956 through 1965.
 He was an MLB All-Star in 1957, and a member of the 1960 World Series champions.

-Career
+He was the first major league baseball player to take an at bat in a West Coast game.

+Early life

+Cimoli was born on December 18, 1929, in San Francisco.
+He was a high school All-Star at Galileo High School in San Francisco excelling in baseball and basketball.
+Baseball legend Joe DiMaggio also went to Galileo years earlier, as did such other major leaguers as Tony Lazzeri (part of "Murderers Row" for the 1927 Yankees), Dominic and Vince DiMaggio, and later Walt "No-Neck" Williams.

+Professional baseball career

-A high school all-star at Galileo High School in San Francisco, Cimoli signed as an amateur free agent with the Brooklyn Dodgers in 1949.
-He would make his Major League Baseball debut with the Dodgers on April 19, 1956.
+He signed as an amateur free agent with the Brooklyn Dodgers in 1949.
+He had a six year minor-league career in the Dodgers' farm system, from 1949 to 1955, playing the majority of his games at the Triple-A level.
+His batting average was .300 or better in three of four years of Triple-A ball from 1952-1955.

+He would make his Major League Baseball debut with the Dodgers on April 19, 1956, but played sparingly that year.
+In 1957, his first full season with the Dodgers, he played in 142 games, with a career high .293 batting average, career high 10 home runs, 57 runs batted in (RBI), and career high 88 runs scored.
+He was selected to play in the 1957 All-Star Game.

 On April 15, 1958, Cimoli became the first Major League batter to step into the batter's box on the West Coast when the Los Angeles Dodgers and the San Francisco Giants played their first game of the season at Seals Stadium in San Francisco.
+Dodger manager Walter Alston knew the significance of the event and that Cimoli had grown up in San Francisco's North Beach neighborhood, not far from the stadium, and chose Cimoli to be the first player to bat in major league baseball's inaugural West Coast game.
+Cimoli also had scored the final run at Ebbets Field the previous season, in the Dodgers last game in Brooklyn.

+Cimoli's playing time was reduced in 1958 to 109 games, and he hit only .246.
 After the season, the Dodgers traded Cimoli to the St. Louis Cardinals for Wally Moon and Phil Paine.
+In 1959, he hit .297 for the Cardinals, with 61 runs scored and 72 RBIs.
 After the 1959 season, the Cardinals traded Cimoli to the Pittsburgh Pirates with Tom Cheney in exchange for Ron Kline.